-When Sears filed for bankruptcy and announced it would begin to close stores across the country, the news spurred a bittersweet rush of reverie that included the long-running holiday season catalog, the Sears Wish Book.
+When Sears filed for bankruptcy and announced it would begin to close stores across the country in 2018, the news spurred a bittersweet rush of reverie that included the long-running holiday season catalog, the Sears Wish Book.
 Beginning in the early 1930s, countless American kids generated lists for Santa from the Sears Wish Book.
 Some of us simply scribbled an initial next to a prized item in the pages of the catalog itself.

 Gen-X vs Boomer Wish Books